koseiohara/sutils/README.md

 The stored path is retrieved through `sclipple`. `scd` then changes the calling shell's directory using `builtin cd`.

-After a successful change, it prints the new working directory and runs `ls`.
+After a successful change, it prints the new working directory.

 Because `scd` is a shell function, the directory change remains active in the interactive shell.